Ralph Stonor, 5th Baron Camoys

-Ralph Francis Julian Stonor, 5th Baron Camoys (26 January 1884 – 3 August 1968) was an English Aristocrat and Lord of Stonor Park who married an American heiress.
+Ralph Francis Julian Stonor, 5th Baron Camoys (26 January 1884 – 3 August 1968) was an English aristocrat who married an American heiress.

 Early life

-Lord Camoys was born on the 26 January 1884 at Stonor Park in Stonor, north of Henley-on-Thames in Oxfordshire, England.
+Stonor was born on 26 January 1884 at Stonor Park in Stonor, north of Henley-on-Thames in Oxfordshire, England.
 He was the son of Francis Robert Stonor, 4th Baron Camoys (1856–1897) and the former Jessie Philippa Carew.
-His father was the Lord-in-Waiting to Queen Victoria in 1886 and again from 1892–1895.
+His father was the Lord-in-Waiting to Queen Victoria in 1886 and again from 1892 to 1895.

 His paternal grandparents were Hon.
 Francis Stonor (second son of the Thomas Stonor, 3rd Baron Camoys) and Eliza Peel (a daughter of British prime minister Sir Robert Peel).
 His maternal grandfather was Robert Russell Carew of Carew & Co., Ltd. and his maternal aunt, Katherine Jane Carew, was married to Edward Bosc Sladen, the British army officer.

+He was educated at the Oratory School in London and at Balliol College, Oxford and served as Attaché to Madrid.

 Career

 Upon his father's death in 1897, he succeeded as Baron Camoys and was thereafter known as Lord Camoys.

-Lord Camoys identified himself with the pure food reform movement and was elected Chairman of the Executive Committee of the Pure Food and Health Society.
-During World War II, he was also a Captain with the Buckinghamshire Home Guard from 1940 to 1945.
+Lord Camoys identified himself with the pure food reform movement and was elected chairman of the executive committee of the Pure Food and Health Society.

+Lord Camoys was a captain in the Royal Flying Corp and, during World War II, was also a Captain with the Buckinghamshire Home Guard from 1940 to 1945.